Wisdom of the Forest

 Event Description

 We invite you to join us for a special evening with the Huni Kuin People of the Brazilian Amazon.
-We have the honor and joy of receiving Youth Spiritual leader Nawa Siã and his wife, Yaka Banu, from Pinuya Village.
-The evening will have a special conversation between the Huni Kuin and the executive director of Chacruna Institute, Bia Labate, followed by live music from the Huni Kuin expressed in both traditional and contemporary forms, creating a space of celebration, culture, and connection.
+We have the honor and joy of receiving Spiritual leaders Biruany & Txana Tuwe, The evening will include a Q&A discussion with the Huni Kuin, followed by live music expressed in both traditional and contemporary forms, creating a space of celebration, culture, and connection.
 Participants will also have the chance to shop at the Indigenous Mercado.

 The Huni Kuin People